jamesmadrazo/RabbitSimulator/SprintRecords.md

 Review:

-* All tasks done other than killing method as this was more complicated than expected, so splitting it between three next sprint
+* All tasks done other than killing method as this was more complicated than expected, so splitting it between three next sprint.

+* Jack has done the start of the JDBC implementation, slight issue but confident knows a fix.

 ## Sprint 3 (1.30pm - 3pm(?))

+* Work on killing method (Conor, Tyler and Emese)

+* Continue JDBC implementation (Jack)

+* TBC (Thanu and James)